minhnguyen250202/E-commerce-Website-Performance-Analysis-SQL-BigQuery/README.md

 **1. Website Performance & Engagement**

-The website maintains **stable traffic**, with metrics such as v**isits, pageviews, and transactions** providing a clear picture of overall health.
+The website maintains **stable traffic**, with metrics such as **visits, pageviews, and transactions** providing a clear picture of overall health.

 **Bounce rates** vary significantly across traffic sources, indicating differences in traffic quality.